JellyLiu2001/VHDL/README.md

 # VHDL
-&lt;the folder has created for VHDL project>
+the folder has created for VHDL group for sharing the file and information.